SergeyGamayunov/Simple-Colors/README.md

 - Drag-n-Drop all color cell in user's Color List
 - Show fullscreen representaion color by left swipe
 - Nice and modern user interface

+##Installation
+**Requirement:** Xcode 7.3.1 and higher, iPhone 4S or newer, iOS 9.0 and higher.
+Launch *SimpleColors.xcworkspace*, build the project.